ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 One reason machine learning is often confused with AI is how well modern machine learning is performing - some researchers even think it's all we will need to solve the general intelligence problem.
 What exactly is needed is unclear, but we are many breakthroughs away from providing general intelligence.
 Narrow superhuman machine intelligence is already here.

-## Three branches of machine learning
+## Three Branches of Machine Learning

 To learn these patterns, machine learning makes use of three distinct learning signals, which separates machine learning into three branches.